rajesh-lab/cat-transformer/README.md

 - simple architecture that employs two simple well-known ingredients: dense attention and compression.
 - provides a _controllable knob_ at **test-time** to trade-off quality for efficiency, **interpolating between dense transformer and efficient alternatives**, all without any retraining.
-- can be used as a drop-in replacement for dense attention layers in any transformer-based architecture to create controllably efficient architectures.
+- can be used as a drop-in replacement for dense/linear attention layers in any architecture to create _controllably_ 🕹️ efficient architectures.

 <p align="center">
   <img src="assets/cat_diagram.png" alt="cat_diagram" width="75%">